JuDFTteam/aiida-fleur/docs/source/user_guide/workflows/scf_wc.rst

 Layout
 ^^^^^^

-Similarly to :py:class:`~aiida_fleur.calc.fleur.FleurCalculation`, SCF workchain has several input combinations that implicitly define the workchain layout.
+Similarly to :py:class:`~aiida_fleur.calculation.fleur.FleurCalculation`, SCF workchain has several input combinations that implicitly define the workchain layout.
 Depending on the setup of the inputs, one of four supported scenarios will happen: